AikidoSec/education/README.md

-# Education
+# Aikido for Education

-This repository provides ready-to-use, classroom-tested materials to help professors and other instructors to integrate hands-on learning into their curricula.
-Whether you're teaching systems programming, cybersecurity, cloud computing, or secure software development, you'll find modular, adaptable content to enhance your coursework.
+This repository provides ready-to-use, classroom-tested materials to help professors and other instructors integrate hands-on learning into their curricula.
+Whether you're teaching systems programming, cybersecurity, cloud computing, or secure software development, you'll find modular, adaptable content to enhance your compsci and infosec coursework.

 ## 🧪 What's Inside